nextgenthing/laravel-security-scanner/README.md

 Contributions, bug reports, and feature requests are welcome!
 If you encounter any issues or have ideas to enhance the package, please open an issue or submit a pull request on GitHub.

 ## License
 This package is open-source and released under the MIT License.
-Feel free to use and modify it according to your project's requirements.